 As a seller, you might think that the buyers would want to select his own carpet and decide on paint colors.
 They do.
 So why do you need to update?

 90% of homebuyers are looking at homes online so it is incredibly important the photos of the home look good and accurately display the home.
 Your home cannot look like a dump if you want to get the best price for it.
-To make more money, you have to get it to move-in ready condition.
+To make more money, you have to get it to a move-in ready condition.
 People need to see how it's going to look when they live there so make sure it's attractive and appealing.

-Because most buyers are using the majority of their savings for the down payment they are more likely to pay more for a home that is move in ready than purchase a home at a lower price and spend thousands of dollars fixing it up.
+Because most buyers are using the majority of their savings for the down payment they are more likely to pay more for a home that is move-in ready than purchase a home at a lower price and spend thousands of dollars fixing it up.

 SET YOUR BUDGET

 Establish the budget.
-As a realtor I advise my selling clients on improvements and renovations that would maximize the home's appeal while working within the seller's home improvement budget.
+As a realtor, I advise my selling clients on improvements and renovations that would maximize the home's appeal while working within the seller's home improvement budget.

 I also offer to help hire contractors and monitor/oversee renovations.
-Majority of realtors do not offer this value added service to home seller clients.
+Majority of realtors do not offer this value-added service to home seller clients.
 I provide this service because the house will sell quicker and I enjoy it.
 It's fun to take an old outdated home and make it shine.

 My clients trust me because I know the best people for the job.
 My contractors are affordable and reliable and not overpriced.
 If my clients were to find contractors online they are going to pay a premium for the contractor which will affect their bottom dollar.

-Once the seller has established a budget, it is time to it is time to create a list of things that need updating and to find out approximately what those cost.
+Once the seller has established a budget, it is time to it is time to create a list of things that need updating and to find out approximately what those costs.
 This renovation checklist can help you get a clear picture and identify the areas that need work.

-Maybe the house has not been painted in the last 10 years and there is wallpaper on the walls, or the carpet looks frayed and dirty.
+Maybe the house has not been painted in the last 10 years and there is the wallpaper on the walls, or the carpet looks frayed and dirty.
 Kitchen and bathrooms are make or break for buyers when touring a home.
 It is important not to overlook its condition.
-Since an up-to-date kitchen helps entice homebuyers, money you spend in this space can usually be expected to find its way back into your wallet.
+Since an up-to-date kitchen helps entice homebuyers, the money you spend in this space can usually be expected to find its way back into your wallet.

-If there is not enough money to replace carpet in the whole house we can put my seller's money into deep cleaning or updating outdated light fixtures.
+If there is not enough money to replace the carpet in the whole house we can put my seller's money into deep cleaning or update outdated light fixtures.
 My aim is to maximize the budget as best as I can.
 We want to make the home as turnkey as possible within the budget.

 SET THE TIMELINE

 Simple renovations and updates can run from 2 -to 3 weeks.
-If seller is out of town I take photos of the work that has been done.
+If the seller is out of town I take photos of the work that has been done.
 The photos can be a wonderful way to show the steps the contractor did to complete the job which could help down the road.
 There may be some clues in these photos that show what could have gone wrong.
 It is also an excellent way to keep everyone honest and to keep the quality high.
 These are also wonderful memories for later.